 🍋 Why Make This Lemon Cake

-A good lemon cake is a joy to eat fresh from the oven.
+A good lemon cake is a joy to eat fresh from the oven, whether it is a Lemon Ricotta Cake or a Lemon Madeira Cake.
 Just like old-fashioned lemonade it has the ability to lift your spirits and make your summer afternoons special when you bite into a delicious, moist cake slice.

 All my butter cakes are spiked with grated lemon zest.
 But my easy lemon cake is extra lemony with extra lemon zest and juice.
 Here is what makes it so special,